 Avoid burning wood or trash for heating or disposal to avoid particulate pollution inside your house or yard.
 Although a crackling fire may produce a comforting feeling, it also releases particulate matter and a variety of harmful chemicals.
 Read more from the EPA on wood fires.
 Likewise, burning trash can spread air pollution from your yard into your house, or around the neighborhood.

 5) Monitor your air!

 Check local pollution levels before walking.
 Your city may release air pollution statistics that you can check in the morning before deciding on your routine.
 If not, consider using an app or website that predicts outdoor pollution.
 Plume Air Report and AirVisual are two free apps that can help to track pollution levels.

-Increasingly, wearable devices that can test pollution in real time are being developed.
-As these become cheaper and more available, consider investing in one if pollution in your area is particularly bad.
+Increasingly, wearable devices that can test pollution in real-time are being developed.
+As these become cheaper and more available, consider investing in one if the pollution in your area is particularly bad.

 6) Exercise inside:

 On particularly bad days, it may be safer to avoid the outdoors altogether by walking inside in an air-conditioned environment.
 Make sure you’re exercising in an environment that is climate-controlled because a room with the windows open will simply let the polluted air into wherever you are.

 There are many ways to do this.
 If you have access to a treadmill, that’s a great way to get your steps indoors.
 Not everyone has access to or wants to use a treadmill, but that’s fine!
 There are many creative ways to walk indoors – here are some ideas!
 You can also try doing an in-home cardio workout if there’s no suitable walking location nearby.
 If pollution levels are extremely high in your city, consider looking into getting a handheld pollution monitor to check pollution levels in your home.
 Take steps to improve air quality, like raising plants, investing in an air purifier, and sealing leaky windows or doors.